-Organisations already do what they do, public communications is about making that visible to the public.
+Organisations already do what they do, public communications is about making that visible and interesting to the public.

 Promotional content is your out-and-out promotional messaging.
 It’s okay to be blatantly promotional, but if that’s all you do, people will tune out.
-Keep promotional content to 10-20% of your content output.
+Try and limit promotional content to 10-20 per cent of your total content output.